Millennium celebrations: UTC–1 and UTC–2

-Rio de Janeiro held a special party led by Gal Costa at minutes to midnight.
-South Georgia and the Sandwich Islands became the first place in the Americas to celebrate the millennium but with no people on it, all of the British inhabitants chose to spend the midnight celebrations back at GMT time.
+Rio de Janeiro (UTC−2) hosted the millennium celebrations along its beaches, attracting over four million people, with the largest being at Copacabana, with at least 2.5 million people in attendance.
+The celebration included an 18-minute fireworks display launched from ten different locations, creating a spectacular show that illuminated the city's famous shoreline.

 UTC–3

 Argentina's celebration was centered in Ushuaia, the southernmost city in the world, with a tango performance by Julio Bocca and Eleonora Cassano, broadcast on ARTEAR (El Trece)'s El Día del Milenio and worldwide through the BBC-led 2000 Today.

-UTC–4
+UTC–3:30 and −4

-In Newfoundland (UTC-4:30), a concert was held that was broadcast to thousands of Canadians as the small island celebrated being the first place in North America to welcome the 21st century.
+In Newfoundland (UTC−3:30), a concert was held that was broadcast to thousands of Canadians as the island celebrated being the first place in North America to welcome the 21st century.
 Meanwhile, in Bermuda, celebrations were marked as the first Caribbean nation to crossover to the new millennium reached its highest at midnight.